 How I learnt to make my voice count at the UN climate negotiationsDate: 23 July 2018

 Working in the Department of Climate Change in Lao PDR, I am part of the delegation representing my country at the UNFCCC climate negotiations.
-Together, we prepared the first Nationally Determined Contribution (NDC) for Lao PDR – setting out how our nation will adapt to the impacts of climate change and curb our emissions,which are a negligible portion of total global emissions.
+We prepared Laos’ first Nationally Determined Contribution (NDC)– setting out how our nation will adapt to the impacts of climate change and curb our emissions, which are a negligible portion of total global emissions.
 This is a road map for implementing and reporting on our climate pledges from 2020, when commitments from all parties to the Paris Agreement will kick in.

 Country priorities: taking the adaptation track

-Through the training and support provided by the European Capacity Building Initiative(ecbi), which helps junior delegates navigate their way through the climate negotiation process, I learnt there would be a range of negotiations tracks all happening at the same time.
-I understood how it would be more effective to focus on a specific theme, rather than trying to follow them all.
+Through the training and support provided by the European Capacity Building Initiative(ecbi), which helps junior delegates navigate the climate negotiation process, I learnt there would be a range of negotiations tracks all happening at the same time; it would be more effective to focus on a specific theme rather than trying to follow them all.

-In Lao PDR, as in many other LDCs, people rely heavily on agriculture.
-Approximately 70 percent of the population is dependent on the sector for their livelihoods.
+In Laos, as in many other LDCs, people rely heavily on agriculture.
+Approximately 70% of the population depends on the sector for their livelihoods.
 Changes in temperature, rainfall or flooding have severe impacts on food production.
-For Lao PDR, finding ways to adapt to these changes is a priority.
+For Laos, finding ways to adapt to these changes is a priority.

-In addition to the valuable advice given as part of the ECBI workshops, my personal experience also taught me the need to prioritise.
-During my first climate negotiations at COP23 in Bonn – for which I prepared during the pre-COP workshop in Bonn , I thought I had come well prepared.
-But I ended up running from one negotiation to the next.
-I was confused and overwhelmed by the sheer volumes of information and amazed by the incredibly fast pace at which the negotiations take place.
+As well as the advice given as part of the ECBI workshops, the experience also taught me the need to prioritise.
+During my first climate negotiations at COP23 in Bonn – for which I thought I had come well prepared– I ended up running from one negotiation to the next.
+I was confused and overwhelmed by the sheer volume of information and amazed by the incredibly fast pace at which the negotiations take place.
 Being pulled in so many directions was exhausting.
 I didn’t feel I was making an effective contribution.

 Levelling the playing field for LDCs